mmguinness/CV/README.md

   width="100%">
 </figure>

-Responsibilities & Skills:
+Responsibilities & Skills:<br>
-_Consulted with clients to determine functional and spatial requirements of new development._
+_Consulted with clients to determine functional and spatial requirements of new development._<br>
-_Coordinated with consultants and contractors to incorporate input into project designs._
+_Coordinated with consultants and contractors to incorporate input into project designs._<br>
-_Maintained quality control standards and procedures for accurate and precise measurements, illustrations and documentation._
+_Maintained quality control standards and procedures for accurate and precise measurements, illustrations and documentation._<br>
 _Created and delivered project presentations to stakeholders._

 **[DTA Architects](https://dta.ie/)**